easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### libmicrohttpd

-GNU libmicrohttpd is a small C library that is supposed to make it easy to run  an HTTP server as part of another application.
+GNU libmicrohttpd is a small C library that is supposed to make it simple to run  an HTTP server as part of another application.

 *homepage*: <https://www.gnu.org/software/libmicrohttpd/>